HAMMOND RIVER RESTORATION| RESTAURATION DE LA RIVIÈRE HAMMOND

 While the HRAA has taken this step to combat rising levels of E. coli, the benefits will not be immediately measurable, and further initiatives will be needed for a permanent solution.

 Water quality testing by the HRAA in the 1990’s indicated that E. coli was originating from a non-point source in Palmer Brook.
 The HRAA will need to conduct further investigations to identify whether this is a systematic problem with utilities infrastructure, a result of farming in the area or a combination of both.
-The HRAA plans work with the town of Quispamsis, to develop new projects to address the issue of E. coli in Palmer Brook.
+The HRAA plans to work with the town of Quispamsis, to develop new projects to address the issue of E. coli in Palmer Brook.

 E. coli has been rising in Palmer Brook.
 E. coli levels have been measured above the acceptable limit for recreation health and aquatic life (dashed line).